danguetta/XLKitLearn_docs/docs/index.md

  Please share your feedback with us at ```xlkitlearn@guetta.com```.

-This Excel add-in makes it easy to run causal and predictive analytics like linear/logistic regressions, boosted decision trees, random forests and text analytics using tools like K-fold cross validation, lasso penalties, TF-IDF weights and Latent Dirichlet Allocation.
+This Excel add-in makes it easy to run causal and predictive analytics like linear/logistic regressions, boosted decision trees, random forests and text analytics.
+These analyses use tools like K-fold cross validation, lasso penalties, TF-IDF weights and Latent Dirichlet Allocation.
 A working understanding of all of these approaches and tools is assumed, but links are included for reference.

  The general steps to using this tool are: